-[b] Loan payable consists of the following:
+b] Loan payable consists of the following:

+March 31, 2013 December 31, 2012

+\$ \$

-Fixed rate, non-revolving term loan from the Northern Ontario Heritage Fund Corporation, with interest at 4% per annum compounded monthly, repayable by March 23, 2020 Less current portion 1,981,535 1,902,558 246,042 1,735,493 1,902,558 December 31, 2012 \$ December 31, 2011 \$ Less current portion 246,042 - Ontario Heritage Fund Corporation, with interest at March 23, 2020 1,981,535 1,902,558 1,735,493 1,902,558 Less current portion 246,042 1,735,493 1,902,558
+Fixed rate, non-revolving term loan from the Northern Ontario Heritage Fund Corporation, with

+interest at 4% per annum compounded monthly, repayable by March 23, 2020 1,981,535 1,981,535

+Less current portion 246,042 246,042

+1,735,493 1,735,493

 Payments on the loan will commence in fiscal 2013 on the first day of the month following the third anniversary date from the origination date of the loan.
 The loan is collateralized by a general security agreement covering all of the assets of Ellsin except real property and an assignment of all risks and fire insurance on the subject properties.
+Arrangements are presently being negotiated to extend the commencement of repayments.